In ads out this week, Microsoft claims conversions from its new adCenter search advertising system are 57% higher than Google.

 industry averages because the sample sites are using best-of-class web

-".
+analytics to improve their search engine marketing and optimization".
 So, advertisers have to use WebSideStory’s HitBox system to get these numbers.

 Microsoft’s ad certainly caught my eye.
 But it hardly stands up to serious scrutiny.
 Let’s hope that adCenter is not similarly flawed.